btRooke/smart-home/README.md

 ## About

-This project creates _smart home_ controller based on a raspberry pi.
+This project creates a _smart home_ controller on a Raspberry Pi.
 Clients can then connect to this controller over the local (or non local with port forwarding) network.
 The controller is implemented using Flask to create a REST API to which the clients can use to control and monitor the home.

 A web server is also hosted on this controller which uses AJAX to dynamically change its self and send commands to the controller.